Final year students and graduates

 If you are in your final year at UWE Bristol, we are here to help and support you with your finances and help you to manage your money.
 The information below provides an overview of what happens with your student loan, Council Tax, bank accounts and other financial issues when you graduate.

-If you have taken out a loan from the Student Finance then the Student Loans Company (SLC) will expect you to start repaying your loans from the April after you complete (or leave) your course.
+If you have taken out a loan from the Student Finance then the Student Loans Company will expect you to start repaying from the April after you complete (or leave) your course.
 Repayment will be taken directly from your salary.